Australian Consulate-General

 Welcome to the website of the Australian Consulate-General in Surabaya.

-The Consulate-General promotes business, education, people-to-people and cultural links between Australia and Central Java and East Java.
+Since opening in 2017, the Consulate-General in Surabaya has fostered stronger business, education, people-to-people and cultural links between Australia and the Indonesian provinces of Central Java and East Java, which have a combined population of around 70 million people.

 You can follow the Australian Consulate-General, Surabaya on: